Following the AGM, Academy Award winner Ben Osmo (Best Achievement in Sound Mixing 2015 – Mad Max: Fury Road) presented on the topic of:

-Chairman Graeme Huon introduced Angus who started his presentation with a brief run-through of his career to date.
+Newly re-elected Chairman Graeme Huon introduced Ben with a brief outline of Ben’s career.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.